jeqo/jeqo.github.io-src/content/drafts/kip-allow-state-stores-to-iterate-backwards.md

 ## Compatibilily, Deprecation, and Migration Plan

-Default methods would be in-place to not affect previous versions.
+Default methods would be in-place avoid affecting previous versions.